-Steffi Oesterreich is Professor in the Department of Pharmacology and Chemical Biology and Director of Education at the Women’s Cancer Research Center, Magee Women’s Research Institute, University of Pittsburgh.
-She is also a Faculty Member at the McGowan Institute for Regenerative Medicine and Director of the University of Pittsburgh Cancer Institute Academy.
+Steffi Oesterreich is Professor of Pharmacology and Chemical Biology and Director of Education at the Women’s Cancer Research Center, Magee Women’s Research Institute, University of Pittsburgh.
 Since her early graduate studies in Germany, Dr. Oesterreich has been dedicated to curing breast cancer.
 Understanding that this would be a very challenging task that would require multi-disciplinary approaches, she has been closely working with medical oncologists, surgeons, bioinformaticians, pathologists, epidemiologists, and physical scientists in teams, motivated by clinical problems.
 Dr. Oesterreich’s research focuses on endocrine resistant breast cancer, using diverse approaches and models to identify genetic and epigenetic changes that cause resistance to antiestrogen therapies.
 Over the last few years, she has begun to study invasive lobular carcinoma (ILC), a histological subtype of breast cancer that accounts for 10-15% of all breast cancers.
-Her Komen-funding supports a project aiming at deciphering how ILC tumors become resistant to therapy and the mechanisms by which tumor cells are able to survive, and thus ultimately cause metastatic disease.
+Her Komen-funding supports a project aiming at deciphering how ILC tumors become resistant to therapy and the mechanisms by which tumor cells survive, and thus ultimately cause metastatic disease.

 Komen Scholar Since 2017 and 2010-2016